 Flower Show (FSS)

-Refresher: Education to keep current with GSS, LDS, and ESS and opportunity to earn “Master status.”
+Refresher: Education to maintain GSS, LDS, and ESS NGC accreditation and opportunity to earn “Master status.”

-Symposium: Education to keep current with FSS and opportunity to earn “Master status.”
+Symposium: Education to maintain FSS NGC accreditation and opportunity to earn “Master status.”

 Consultants and Judges may join the Michigan Consultants Council (MCC) and the Michigan Association of Accredited Judges (MAAJ) respectively.
 These organizations provide additional educational opportunities.
 Provisional Consultants and Provisional Judges (those who have completed at least two courses in a series) may join MCC or MAAJ on a provisional basis

+Note: In order to maintain NGC accreditation, a consultant or judge must be a member of an NGC member organization and refresh their credentials by attending NGC accredited education events in the required time period.

-NOTE: A person completing all schools successfully, earns the 4-Star standing and after earning “Master Status” in all schools,earns the 5-Star standing.
+A person completing all schools successfully, earns the 4-Star standing and after earning “Master Status” in all schools,earns the 5-Star standing.

-o Informal-suitable for club program—lesson plans available from NGC.
+Educational lesson plans, suitable for club programs are available from NGC.

 District Leadership Development Club Presidents, Vice Presidents and those interested